Justice League Unlimited: Reception

-Justice League Unlimited received overwhelming critical acclaim and is listed as one of the best animated television shows of all time.
+Justice League Unlimited received critical acclaim and is listed as one of the best animated television shows of all time.
 IGN named Justice League/Justice League Unlimited as the 20th best animated television series of all time.
 Similarly, IndieWire also ranked the series as the 20th best animated show of all time.
 James Whitbrook, editor of io9, wrote "Justice League Unlimited is simply the greatest superhero show of all time", further stating "it embraced its source material wholly, and was unafraid to be the wildest, biggest, comic-book-iest show it could be."
 Producer Bruce Timm has stated that amongst all the shows he has worked on, this show is his favorite.